Asp3r/literalura/README.md

 Literalura was developed using the following technologies:

 * Java (the base language in which the application was written)
-* Spring Boot (Java framework that facilitates the creation of standalone, production-ready applications)
+* Spring (Java framework that provides infrastructure support for developing robust and maintainable enterprise applications)
 * PostgreSQL (database management system used)
 * pgAdmin 4 (tool for managing and reviewing the PostgreSQL database)